Where to Find the Lowest Property Taxes in Miami?

 Know Your Property Tax Rates

 As indicated in the table below, there’s not too much of a difference from the lowest to the highest.
-However, this quickly could turn into precious hundreds or thousands if you’re looking at high-end properties.
-Surprisingly, at the bottom of the list is the exclusive Key Biscayne with 1.60%, while Biscayne Park tops it with 2.50%.
+However, this quickly could turn into precious hundreds or thousands if you’re looking at high-end and luxury properties.

 How Are Property Tax Rates Calculated for Each City and Where Does All the Property Tax Money Go?

-Miami-Dade county has a very nice property tax visualizer that shows you exactly where your tax money goes.
+Miami-Dade county has an interactive property tax visualizer that shows you exactly where your tax money goes, and lets you compare it to other municipalities' millage rates.

-Using the county’s property tax visualizer, here is an example of a condo in Edgewater neighborhood just north of Downtown Miami.
+Using the county’s property tax visualizer, here is an example of what the property tax and non-ad valorem taxes could be for a condo in Edgewater, Miami.
+Edgewater is within the City of Miami, so its millage rate for 2020 is 2.13%.

 What Affects Property Tax Rates in Different Neighborhoods?

 As you may note in the above table, the economic status of a neighborhood doesn’t seem to affect property tax rates at all.
-The more desirable areas on the list are also the ones that enjoy a tax rate below 2%.
+Some of more desirable Miami neighborhoods on the list are also the ones that enjoy a tax rate below 2%.
 High home values help keep rates down, so that explains lower rates in places like Key Biscayne, Bal Harbour, Miami Beach, etc.

 So, a new condo development in your area could actually translate into good news for your property tax!